The WCYDo App (iOS and Android versions) is NOW available from the Apple App Store and Google Play Store

 The App is available from the Apple iOS App Store and Android Play Store for around US$1.99 – a symbolic amount – it being pretty much the daily income 10% of the World’s poorest people have to live on.
 The actual figure is US$1.90 but App price banding means we cannot choose the exact amount defined as the measure of “Extreme Poverty” – but even US$1.99 is less than the cost of a cup of coffee in many countries.

-Figure 1: Actual screen-shots from the WCYDo App available for both iOS and Android Smartphones
+Figure 1: Actual screen-shots from the Apple iOS WCYDo App – Android version also available

 There are 17 SDGs from which Users will be able to build their activities and commitments by choosing Actions from a list provided for each SDG.
-Users can create their own personal Activity Commitment Framework (ACF) in the App by selecting up to 8 Actions from their selected SDGs.
-One Action is preselected for all users to encourage information sharing with friends and family making everyone aware of the urgency and scale of the problem facing the World.
+Users can create their own personal Activity Commitment Framework (ACF) in the App by selecting up to 7 Actions from their selected SDGs – one Action is preselected for all users to encourage information sharing with friends and family making everyone aware of the urgency and scale of the problem facing the World.
 The remaining Actions, selected by the user, are built into the ACF which is then monitored on a weekly, 4-weekly and annual basis.

 For example, sponsoring a girl child in a developing country through school for 1 or 2 years.